 - A nutritional assessment that measures metabolic pathways and the essential antioxidants involved in them

 Pro-actively support fertility and the health of eggs and sperm by:

 - Reducing lifestyle choices that increase oxidative stress

 - Adding lifestyle choices that lower oxidative stress:

-- Follow the advice for any health condition you have
+- Follow the advice for relevant health conditions

 - Supplement with sensible antioxidants

 - Get enough sleep